 - 1. Qualify as a Texas resident - 2.
 Was a Texas resident at the time of entrance into the service - 3.
-Have an honorable discharge - Have a copy of discharge papers (DD214) on file in the Financial Aid Office

-- 5. Present proof of ineligibility for educational benefits from the Veteran's Administration - 6.
-Present proof of ineligibility for the Pell Grant or Supplemental Educational Opportunity Grant - 7.
+Have an honorable discharge - 4.
+Have a copy of discharge papers (DD214) on file in Student Information Services - 5.
+Present proof of ineligibility for educational benefits from the Veteran's Administration - 6.
 Have served 180 days beyond basic training

-Veterans should reference the Texas Veterans Commission at www.tvc.texas.gov for eligibility requirements.
+Veterans should reference the Texas Veterans Commission for eligibility requirements.